 Please try to book your flights as early as possible.
 If flights to Kavala are unavailable, the alternative would be to try to book a flight to the nearest airport of Thessaloniki, the second largest town in Greece, situated 100 miles from Kavala (see map below).
-Flights to Thessaloniki arrive from several European cities (e.g., Istanbul) which may tempt someone to spend in them a few days prior to arrival in Greece.
+Flights to Thessaloniki arrive from several European cities (as well as Istanbul) which may tempt someone to spend in them a few days prior to arrival in Greece.
 Thessaloniki is also worth spending a couple of days if you want to arrive earlier.
-But if you plan to get to Kavala from Thessaloniki the same day it will be an arduous task.
+But if you plan to get to Kavala from Thessaloniki the same day it will be time-consuming.
 Thessaloniki’s airport is located at the outskirts of the city.
-You would have to take a taxi or a municipal bus to get you to the exact opposite side of the city in order to catch a bus to Kavala.
-The bus ride Thessaloniki-Kavala takes about two hours.
+You will have to take a taxi or a municipal bus to get you to a bus station located in the exact opposite side of the city in order to catch a ride to Kavala.
+The bus ride Thessaloniki-Kavala takes about 2-3 hours depending on whether it's a regular or express service.
 If you have any questions please contact us when you are about to make your travel plans.

 A map of Greece showing Athens in the south, and in the north the towns of Thessaloniki (left) and Kavala (right).